 OK, I’m just going to cut to the chase and say it.
-Gentlemen there is no way that backward baseball cap makes you look cool.
+Gentlemen, there is no way that backward baseball cap makes you look cool.
 I’m sorry, it makes you look like an immature jackwagon that is trying to hard.
-If you are past your early teen years and you are wearing your hat backwards you look like an idiot.
+If you are past your early teen years and you are wearing your hat backward you look like an idiot.
 I’m sorry that’s my opinion and I’m sticking to it.

 Here are some things you should think about before turning that hat around and stepping out into the world at large.